How to stop midges biting: Plagued by the tiny nasties? Don't despair - we've got 16 top tips to keep the hated insects at bay

 Avoid sheltered and shaded areas

-Head on high
+Head high

 Use the shoulder season

-Midges become less active when temperatures fall below 10 °C / 50°F and usually call off hostilities entirely when the mercury drops under the 3°C / 37.5°F mark.
+Midges become less active when temperatures fall below 50°F (10°C) and usually call off hostilities entirely when the mercury drops under the 37.5°F (3°C) mark.
 This, of course, makes spring and autumn the ideal time to get your hiking and camping in.

 Use a repellent

-Midge repellents are far from perfect – most will only reduce the number of bites rather than stop them entirely – but are far better than using nothing at all.
-The best repellents we’ve tried include Smidge, picaridin, DEET, and citronella.
+The best insect repellents we’ve tried include Smidge, picaridin, DEET and citronella.
 DEET is probably the most effective of the bunch, but because this can damage plastics and fabrics, take care to avoid getting them on your gear or tent.

 insect repellent